NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-In South Carolina, contractors must hold a General or Mechanical Contractor License from the South Carolina Contractor’s Licensing Board (LLR) for any commercial or industrial project exceeding $10,000 in total cost.
+In South Carolina, contractors must hold a General or Mechanical Contractor License from the South Carolina Contractor’s Licensing Board (LLR) for any commercial or industrial project exceeding $10,000.

 Residential construction is regulated separately by the South Carolina Residential Builders Commission (RBC).
 A Residential Builder License is required for new construction, repair or improvement of single-family homes when the cost exceeds $5,000.